 WPOutcast is on the $30 plan with room to grow.
 In my hosting dashboard, I can edit some important server settings.
 I chose 2GB memory for my selection.
 See example below.

-is the best web host I ever had.
+By far, Cloudways is the best web host I ever had.
 Since I started blogging, I have changed web hosts once every year.
 I could never find an option that was affordable, fast, and left me room to grow, but now I have!
 Do visit their homepage to read more about cloud hosting.
+Here’s some professional advice from the WPArena office team: As you embark on the first steps of creating your website, keep in mind the whole picture that you are trying to achieve, too often we see young webmasters spiral into a tangent that is not part of the core SEO strategy that they are aiming for.
+Avoid getting off track until the trip is well over!

 Step 1 – Purchase A Plan